A residual-based finite element surrogate solver for elliptic partial differential equations: FD-CON: Finite Difference Convolutional Operator Network

 Figure~\ref{fig:workflow_FD} shows the computational workflow of FD-CON.
 The PDE data $f$, $g_N$, and $g_D$ are first transformed by the domain-to-image mapping, so that each input image encodes not only the values of the data but also the geometry of the domain and the boundary information.
 For FD-CON, these images are used directly as network inputs.
-In the original problem, the model takes a three-channel input image that consists of $f$, $g_N$, and $g_D$.
-In the subproblems, two separate models are used: the model for Subproblem 1 uses a two-channel input image corresponding to $f$ and $g_N$, while the model for Subproblem 2 uses a single-channel input image corresponding to $g_D$.
-Each model produces a corresponding prediction, $\hat{u}$, $\hat{u}_1$, and $\hat{u}_2$, respectively, and the final prediction of the decomposed problem is obtained as $\hat{u}_s = \hat{u}_1 + \hat{u}_2$.
+For the original problem, the model takes a three-channel input that consists of $f$, $g_N$, and $g_D$.
+For the decomposed formulation, two separate models are used: the model for Subproblem 1 uses a two-channel input corresponding to $f$ and $g_N$, while the model for Subproblem 2 uses a single-channel input corresponding to $g_D$.
+Each model produces a corresponding prediction, $\hat{u}$, $\hat{u}_1$, and $\hat{u}_2$, respectively, and the final prediction is obtained by $\hat{u}_s = \hat{u}_1 + \hat{u}_2$.

-For FE-CON, the PDE data are first mapped to a mesh through the domain-to-image mapping.
-Then, the right-hand side vectors defined in \eqref{FE_system_b}, \eqref{b1}, and \eqref{b2} are reshaped into image representations and used as inputs for the original problem, Subproblem 1, and Subproblem 2, respectively.
-Unlike FD-CON, all FE-CON models take a single-channel image as input.
-The predictions are denoted in the same manner as for FD-CON.
-The corresponding computational workflow for FE-CON is illustrated in Figure~\ref{fig:workflow_FE}, and is discussed in more detail in Section~\ref{subsec:complex_geometry} in the context of a different example.